Academics | College Catalog

 The Liberal Arts

 A liberal arts education is more than the broad skills and knowledge acquired from studying such areas as literature, history, philosophy and the arts.
-On a deeper level, a liberal arts education refers to the development of critical thinking, the ability (and desire) to question, examine and understand issues and ideas with increasing clarity and depth.
+On a deeper level, a liberal arts education refers to the integration of knowledge across the disciplines, the development of critical thinking and communication skills, and the ability (and desire) to question, examine and understand issues and ideas with increasing clarity and depth.

 At Bridgewater College, excellence in education is a commitment that unites the entire campus.
 It implies breadth, depth, distinction and discovery.
 We build breadth through the liberal arts foundation; depth through the student’s academic major; and distinction through elective courses that are tailored to individual interests.
 The last of these, discovery, cannot be packaged, for it describes the spirit in which students and faculty come together.